backbone-paginator/backbone.paginator/README.rst

 Manipulation
 ------------

-This is one of the areas where ``Backbone.PageableCollection`` truely shines.
+This is one of the areas where ``Backbone.PageableCollection`` truly shines.
 A ``Backbone.PageableCollection`` instance not only can do everything a plain ``Backbone.Collection`` can for the current page, in client-mode, it can also synchronize changes and events across all of the pages.
 For example, you can add